FoxRoboticsUK/debify/README.md

 2. `/aptly/debs`: Mount a directory containing all your Debian packages here.

+3. `$GPG_PASSPHRASE(_FILE)`: Set these environment variables to the raw string of file containing the GPG passphrase needed for the server's private key.

 A tarball of the resulting Debian repository will be written to `/aptly/debs/repo.tar.gz`.

 If you specify `URI` and `KEYSERVER` enviornment variables, the tarball will also contain a `go`